KohDingYuan/portfolio/README.md

 - **Teamwork & Collaboration:** <br>
   *Worked effectively with cross-functional teams to achieve project goals, contributing to collective efforts in research and development tasks.*
 - **Adaptability:** <br>
-  *Quickly adjusted to different roles and industries, thriving in diverse environments such as software development, project management, and research analysis.*
+  *Adjusted to different roles and industries, thriving in diverse environments such as software development, project management, and research analysis.*
 - **Problem-Solving:** <br>
-  *Utilized analytical thinking to identify and resolve issues, such as optimizing routes through algorithm development and preventing security breaches in SQL servers.*
+  *Utilized analytical thinking to identify and resolve issues, optimizing existing processes and generating extra value.*
 - **Time Management & Organization:** <br>
   *Managed multiple projects and deadlines simultaneously, ensuring tasks were completed on time while maintaining high-quality results.*
 - **Leadership & Initiative:** <br>
-  *Took leadership in managing tasks, such as overseeing coding teams and procurement processes, demonstrating initiative and responsibility in various roles.*
+  *Took leadership in managing tasks, such as overseeing coding teams and setting up SOPs, demonstrating initiative and responsibility in various roles.*
 - **Analytical Thinking:** <br>
   *Applied analytical skills to data-driven tasks, such as conducting quantitative research and performing financial analysis, to support informed decision-making.*